ABOUT US

 Football ∙ Geneva College

 Born February 1, 1909, in Venetia, PA, Sam attended Monongahela High School until his junior year.
-After dropping out of school in 1928, some of his fellow teammates convinced Sam to return to get his high school diploma so he could join them at Geneva College.
+After dropping out of school in 1928, some of his fellow teammates convinced Sam to return to earn his high school diploma so he could join them on the Geneva College football team.

-Sam reenrolled in high school at Mars High School, and, following his graduation in 1929, Sam enrolled in Geneva College, the alma mater of his mother and father.
+Sam re-enrolled in high school at Mars High School, and, following his graduation in 1929, Sam enrolled at Geneva College, the alma mater of his mother and father.
 Sam started at tackle for four years.
-In his senior year, Sam was named captain of the football team and was selected to play in the North-South game in 1932, one of a few small college players to gain that honor.
+In his senior year, Sam was named captain of the football team and was selected to play in the North-South game in 1932, one of a few small college players to receive that honor.

-Sam's gridiron reputation spread throughout Western Pennsylvania, and, in 1932, scouts for the Pittsburgh Pirates (nka the Pittsburgh Steelers) saw him play in the North-South game and signed him as a lineman for $100 a game for the 1933 inaugural season.
+Sam's gridiron reputation spread throughout Western Pennsylvania, and, in 1932, scouts for the Pittsburgh Pirates (nka the Pittsburgh Steelers) saw him play in the North-South game and signed him as a lineman for $100 a game for their inaugural season in 1933.

-Back in 1933, the 32-year-old Rooney had a semipro team for years.
-When the Pennsylvania legislature finally approved sports on Sunday, Art Rooney Sr acquired a National Football League franchise.
-Rooney used as the foundation of his team older, experienced, semi-pro players, many who were just out of college.
+Back in 1933, the 32-year-old Art Rooney Sr. had a semipro team.
+When the Pennsylvania legislature finally approved sports on Sunday, Rooney acquired a National Football League franchise.
+Rooney used as the foundation of his team older, experienced, semi-pro players, many of whom were just out of college.

 Sam played tackle for the Pittsburgh Pirates, who would end the season with a 3-6-2 record.
 Sam's teammates on the Pirates included Beaver County Sports Hall of Famers Franklin Hood and Forrest Douds.